 Breakdown of Expenses

-This is the total breakdown of what we spent during our entire trip to Singapore excluding the airfare and Philippine travel tax.
+This is the breakdown of what we spent during our entire trip in Singapore:

 SGD 360 – Bright Star Hotel in Geylang (4 nights, 3 days)